PostHog/posthog.com/contents/handbook/engineering/how-we-review.md

     - Is the code properly instrumented to allow tracking of every relevant action (i.e. all the relevant frontend elements have unique and helpful `data-attr`s, and there are backend events where appropriate)?
   - What _not_ to look for:
     - Formatting issues (prettier should handle this, raise a PR to fix that)
-    - "I would have done it differently" (Unless the code is completely incomprehensible or unreadable, or will cause us massive harm long term, as long as it works it's good enough.)
+    - "I would have done it differently" (Unless the code is completely incomprehensible or unreadable, or will cause us massive harm long term - as long as it works, it's good enough.)

 2. Open the review app or check the branch out locally.
   - What to look for: